hritiksharma58/Aditya-Aggarwal-stack/README.md

-# Aditya-Aggarwal-stack
 Stack Data Structure Problems & Solutions
 Welcome to my repository of classic and advanced stack-based problems!
-This collection, curated and solved by Aditya Aggarwal, serves as a practical guide and personal log of my journey through algorithmic problem-solving focused on the Stack data structure.
+This collection, curated and solved by Hritik, serves as a practical guide and personal log of my journey through algorithmic problem-solving focused on the Stack data structure.

 📖 Overview
 This repository contains clean, efficient, and well-commented solutions to a variety of coding challenges involving stacks.
 The primary goal is to demonstrate different applications of stacks, from simple expression evaluation to more complex problems involving histograms and monotomic stacks.
 Each solution is implemented with a focus on clarity and optimal performance.